 Pizza boxes - with food debris removed

-Cereal boxes – the liner inside goes to REDcycle
+Cereal boxes – the soft plastic liner inside goes in garbage or, to Redcycle.

 Empty toilet paper rolls